What to do with leftover pancakes

 From lunchtime wraps to pancake bread and butter pudding, we've got plenty of ways to use up leftover pancakes and pancake batter.

-Serve along with bacon and eggs for breakfast, use them as an alternative for tortilla wraps or layer them with ricotta, spinach, and tomato sauce to make a ‘pancake lasagne’.
+Swap your usual pancake toppings with bacon and eggs for breakfast, use them as an alternative for tortilla wraps, or layer them with ricotta, spinach, and tomato sauce to make a ‘pancake lasagne’ for dinner.
+You can even freeze pancake batter to make sure nothing goes to waste.

 Pancakes make a great alternative to tortilla wraps.
 Grab a crepe-style pancake and load up with your favourite sandwich fillings – bacon, lettuce, and tomato, burrito-style with beans, or how about our ham and cheese pancake rolls (pictured above) the choice is yours.
 Wrap in tin foil or cling film and pop into the fridge ready for your packed lunch the next day.